apache/arrow-cookbook/cpp/source/compute.rst

 Define Function Kernels
 -----------------------

-A kernel is a particular function that implements desired logic for a compute function.
-There are at least a couple of types of function kernels, such as initialization kernels and execution kernels.
-An initialization kernel prepares the initial state of a compute function, while an execution kernel executes the main processing logic of the compute function.
-The body of a function kernel may use other functions, but the kernel function itself is a singular instance that will be associated with the desired compute function.
-While compute functions can be associated with an initialization and execution kernel pair, this recipe only shows the definition of an execution kernel.

-The signature of an execution kernel is relatively standardized: it returns a `Status` and takes a context, some arguments, and a pointer to an output result.
-The context wraps an `ExecContext` and other metadata about the environment in which the kernel function should be executed.
-The input arguments are contained within an `ExecSpan` (newly added in place of `ExecBatch`), which holds non-owning references to argument data.
-Finally, the `ExecResult` pointed to should be set to an appropriate `ArraySpan` or `ArrayData` instance, depending on ownership semantics of the kernel's output.
+The signature of an execution kernel is relatively standardized: it returns a :class:`arrow::Status` and takes a context, some arguments, and a pointer to an output result.
+The context wraps an :class:`arrow::compute::ExecContext` and other metadata about the environment in which the kernel function should be executed.
+The input arguments are contained within an :class:`arrow::compute::ExecSpan` (newly added in place of :class:`arrow::compute::ExecBatch`), which holds non-owning references to argument data.
+Finally, the :class:`arrow::compute::ExecResult` pointed to should be set to an appropriate :class:`arrow::ArraySpan` or :class:`arrow::ArrayData` instance, depending on ownership semantics of the kernel's output.

 .. recipe:: ../code/compute_fn.cc DefineAComputeKernel
   :caption: Define an example compute kernel that uses ScalarHelper from hashing.h to hash